-This project is in collaboration with Dr. Annie Ng's research group (School of Engineering and Digital Sciences).
+This project is in collaboration with the research group of Dr. Annie Ng (School of Engineering and Digital Sciences).

-There is a constant need to develop a sensor for the detection of certain pollutants that are cheap, easily manufactured, and efficient.
-Chromium is the 21st most abundant element in the Earth's crust.
-It can exist primarily in two oxidation states, Cr(III) and Cr(VI).
-Cr(III) is considered to be involved in different metabolisms in the human body, while Cr(VI) is carcinogenic which causes various respiratory diseases for example bronchitis, asthma, and pneumonitis.
-Cr(VI) can be released to the environment from the cooling towers of various industries such as ferrochromium production, metallurgical industries, refractory production, electroplating, and combustion processes, especially from transportation sectors.
-Once released into the environment, it can come in contact with air particulates and also could end up in bodies of water, thus, there is a need to measure the extent of Cr(VI) pollution in the environment.
-The use of nanomaterials as fluorescent sensors is gaining much attention as compared to the traditional analysis methods (e.g. absorption spectroscopy, ion chromatography, atomic absorption spectroscopy, and electrochemical method) due to its better sensitivity, fast response time, and can be utilized in-situ analysis.
-Of the nanomaterials being considered, metal-organic frameworks (MOFs) and doped carbon nanodots (CDs) are the most promising materials that can be used as fluorescent sensors and environmental catalysts.
-Both materials can be produced from inexpensive precursors, facile synthesis, abundant, relatively stable, and not toxic.
+There is an ongoing need to develop a sensor for the detection of certain pollutants that is cheap, easy to manufacture, and efficient.
+Chromium is the 21st most abundant element in the earth's crust.
+It occurs mainly in two oxidation states, Cr(III) and Cr(VI).
+Cr(III) is believed to be involved in various metabolic processes in the human body, while Cr(VI) is carcinogenic and causes various respiratory diseases such as bronchitis, asthma and pneumonia.
+Cr(VI) can be released into the environment from the cooling towers of various industries such as ferrochrome manufacturing, metallurgical industry, refractory materials manufacturing, electroplating and combustion processes, especially in transportation.
+Once it enters the environment, it can come into contact with particles in the air and also enter water bodies.
+Therefore, there is a need to measure the extent of Cr(VI) pollution in the environment.
+The use of nanomaterials as fluorescence sensors is gaining increasing attention compared to conventional analytical methods (e.g., absorption spectroscopy, ion chromatography, atomic absorption spectroscopy, and electrochemical method) due to their better sensitivity, fast response time, and the possibility of in situ analysis.
+Among the nanomaterials under consideration, metal-organic frameworks (MOFs) and doped carbon nanodots (CDs) are the most promising materials that can be used as fluorescent sensors and environmental catalysts.
+Both materials can be produced from low-cost raw materials, are easy to synthesize, abundant, relatively stable, and nontoxic.

 E.K.
 Adotey, M. Amouei Torkmahalleh, M.P.
 Balanay.
 Zinc metal-organic framework with 3-pyridinecarboxaldehyde and trimesic acid as co-ligands for selective detection of Cr(VI) ions in aqueous solution.
 Methods Appl.
 Fluoresc.
 8 (2020) 045007.
 DOI:10.1088/2050-6120/abb364.